-Does the place have an identity – does the restaurant know who it is – from its name and branding to the decor – is the message cohesive.
-Remember simplicity is usually best.
+Does the place have an identity – does the restaurant know what it is – and from its name and branding to the decor, is the message cohesive?
+Remember, simplicity is usually best.

-Is the exterior of the place clean and inviting – are plants tended, windows and awnings clean and any outdoor seating areas tended and in good condition.
-If the outside of a restaurant has been overlooked it should start to set alarm bells off about what’s on the inside.
+Is the exterior of the place clean and inviting – are plants tended, windows and awnings clean and are any outdoor seating areas tended and in good condition?
+If the outside of a restaurant has been overlooked it should set alarm bells off about what’s on the inside.

-If there are Michelin or restaurant guide stickers on the door – are they recent, or is the restaurant resting on its laurels from the good old days and award from a decade ago.
+If there are Michelin or restaurant guide stickers on the door – are they recent, or is the restaurant resting on its laurels from the good old days and awards from a decade ago?

 3. Keep it clean

 Basic hygiene obviously applies.
 Are tables clean and glasses sparkling?
 Are the bathrooms well kept and won't leave you running for the door?
 Likewise, the use of strong air fresheners or aggressive cleaning products that hang in the atmosphere is a real turn-off, especially in a fish restaurant.

 The first thing that hits the table usually dictates the rest of the meal.
 The first edible bite at the table sets the scene, if it's a stale or soggy piece of bread or some dirt cheap breadsticks, there's a good chance the rest of the meal will follow the trend.
 If it's a bread basket full of freshly baked delights, you're almost guaranteed a good meal.
 There are exceptions to this rule but it's one that definitely helps when trying to peer through a restaurant window and to assess.

 You would be silly to avoid using technology when searching for a restaurant in a new city.
 Google Maps is a great resource and our very own City Tasting Tours are also invaluable when trying to find suggestions in a new place.